Process Flow Diagram template

 If some failure mode, cause, or effect slips through unnoticed,

-then those related documents didn't serve their foundational purpose.
+then those related documents didn't serve their foundational purpose, did they?

 then there should be only a loose correlation between the related columns in the related documents.